 Now that you steps, let’s take a look at actual press release examples for inspiration:

 Here’s a press release that I created for fitness expert Pauline Nordin.
 I lead with the most important information: a new app release, and then followed up with a reason why you should care (Nordin outsold famed fitness trainer Jillian Michaels).
 It was effective because it gave all of the facts and was easily quotable for journalists interested in the story.

 Jennifer Vanderslice, Owner, MoonGlow PR

-The press release is an announcement that my client’s books are available at the Fest for Beatles Fans websites and they can be purchased already signed by the authors.
-Not only has the created a boom for my author’s books, it’s generated traffic to the Fest website which has won me brownie points with the owners.
+The press release was an announcement that my client’s books were available at the Fest for Beatles Fans event in Chicago and they can be purchased already signed by the authors.
+Not only did this create a boom for my author’s books, it generated traffic to the Fest website which has won me brownie points with the owners.
 This release is also timeless and can be linked to on social media again and again.

 Ashley Kubiszyn, Marketing and Communications Director, TicketCity